AdobeDocs/dev-site/src/pages/index.md

 <AnnouncementBlock slots="heading, text, button" />

-### Adobe Summit, The Digital Experience Conference
+### Adobe Summit—The Digital Experience Conference

 Join a diverse community of developers focused on creating incredible end-to-end experiences to learn the latest technology advances and developer tools.